grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

    If you don't know which writer will be reviewing your documentation plan, reach out to [docs@grafana.com](mailto:docs@grafana.com).

-Your writer on the Doc Squad will contact you with next steps.
+Your writer on the Docs team will contact you with next steps.
 Our aim is to help you to be successful in improving the experience of our users and developers.

 ## Testing